 Gabriela Lavezzari, Ph.D., M.B.A. joined PhRMA in July 2012 as Assistant Vice President, Scientific Affairs.
 In this role, Dr. Lavezzari is the primary staff lead for a variety of strategic initiatives aimed at establishing PhRMA as a valuable source of scientific expertise in innovative biopharmaceutical research and development within the Scientific & Regulatory Affairs (S&RA) division of PhRMA.
 Dr. Lavezzari brings to PhRMA over ten years of combined research experience in the government and industry, with multi-disciplinary expertise in Personalized Medicine and Regulatory Science.

-In addition to his experience in the industry, Dr. Lavezzari spent almost years in research at the National Institutes of Health (NIH), National Institute of Neurological Disorder and Stroke (NINDS) and at Georgetown University, where she completed her post-doctoral training in Neuroscience.
+In addition to her experience in the industry, Dr. Lavezzari spent almost five years in research at the National Institutes of Health (NIH), National Institute of Neurological Disorder and Stroke (NINDS) and at Georgetown University, where she completed her post-doctoral training in Neuroscience.

 Dr. Lavezzari received her PhD in Biological Sciences from University of Milano (Italy), and has received her MBA from the New York Institute of Technology (NYIT, NY).